genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 abline(h=expectedfreq*qvalue(pvals)$pi0,col=2,lty=2)
 ```
 A>
-A>
-A>
 A>13.
 Note that this and the remaining questions are more advanced questions.
 A>.
-Create a Monte Carlo Simulation in which you simulate measurements from 8,793 genes for 24 samples, 12 cases and 12 controls.
+Create a Monte Carlo Simulation in which you simulate measurements from 8,793 genes for 24 samples: 12 cases and 12 controls.
 A>
 A>
     ```r